Aliases for NUAK1 Gene

 External Ids for NUAK1 Gene

 GeneCards Summary for NUAK1 Gene

-NUAK1 (NUAK Family, SNF1-Like Kinase, 1) is a Protein Coding gene.
-Diseases associated with NUAK1 include omphalocele.
-Among its related pathways are Glucose / Energy Metabolism.
-GO annotations related to this gene include protein serine/threonine kinase activity and p53 binding.
-An important paralog of this gene is TRIB2.
+NUAK1 (NUAK Family Kinase 1) is a Protein Coding gene.
+Diseases associated with NUAK1 include Omphalocele.
+Among its related pathways are Regulation of TP53 Activity and Glucose / Energy Metabolism.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is NUAK2.

 UniProtKB/Swiss-Prot for NUAK1 Gene